Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Potential Factors of Transferability

-A second possible factor influencing the degree of cross-lingual transfer from a particular language is the extent to which the model was exposed to it during pretraining.
-Generally, a model's downstream performance on a specific language correlates with the fraction of data in that language in the pretraining corpus \citep{muennighoff-etal-2023-crosslingual}.
+A second possible predictor of the degree of cross-lingual transfer from a particular language is the extent to which the model was exposed to it during pre-training.
+Generally, a model's downstream performance on a specific language correlates with the fraction of data in that language in the pre-training corpus \citep{muennighoff-etal-2023-crosslingual}.
 In contrast, Figure~\ref{fig:corr} suggests this is not necessarily the case for the cross-lingual transfer from a specific language.
-We find a weak correlation between the average cross-lingual score of each language and the number of documents in that language in the models pretraining corpus (Table 21 in \citet{anil2023palm}).
+We find a weak Pearson correlation of 0.22 between the average cross-lingual score of each language and the number of documents in that language in pre-training corpus (Table 21 in \citet{anil2023palm}).